asrayg/currency-arbitrage/README.md

 # Currency Arbitrage Detection

 This repository contains scripts for detecting arbitrage opportunities in currency exchange rates using various algorithms and optimizations.
 The scripts are organized into multiple files, each showcasing different approaches and optimizations.
 The project also includes a Flask server to run the detection script continuously and serve results via a web API.
+The system uses advanced algorithms, graph theory, and machine learning techniques to enhance performance and provide trading recommendations.

 # Scientific Paper